 Beurre manié means "kneaded butter" in French and the traditional way of mixing the flour and butter was to knead them together by hand.

-An easier way to make the beurre manié is to mix the flour and butter together in a bowl which is a lot less messy and very easy to do.
+I find it easier to make the beurre manié by mixing the flour and butter together in a bowl which is a lot less messy and very easy to do.

 How to make Beurre Manié